How to Register

 If you wish to register as a patient at our practice, please complete the forms available to download below.
 We have a dedicated registration clerk who is here to ensure that your registration forms are completed correctly and to answer any questions you may have.

 When you come in to register with us you will be asked to show proof of identity (i.e. a driving license or passport) and something that shows your address (such as a utility bill).
 There are practical reasons why it is useful for us to see your ID and proof of address, such as confirming a correct match on the NHS central patient registry to ensure that your previous medical notes are passed on to us.
-If you are unable to provide either of these items please speak to our registration clerk who will be able to discuss this with you.
+However, you do not need proof of address or immigration status, ID or an NHS number to register, so if you are unable to provide these items please speak to our registration clerk who will be able to discuss this with you.

 All patients, including children, will be registered with a allocated named, accountable GP who is responsible for their overall care at the practice.
 This is referred to as your Named GP.
 You should be informed of your Named GP when you register but you can also check who this is with any member of staff at any time.
 We encourage you to see your Named GP where possible, particularly for on-going problems, so we can provide you with better continuity of care.
 If he/she is fully booked, you can ask for an appointment with another Doctor or a Minor Illness Practitioner.
 We will make reasonable efforts to accommodate requests to change Named GP.

 Transferring your Records